-Edinburgh v Wasps (Sat)
+Wasps edge past Edinburgh to reach cup semi-final

-European Challenge Cup: Edinburgh v Wasps (Sat)
+European Challenge Cup: Edinburgh 30-34 Wasps

 Last updated on .From the section Rugby Union